RunDevelopment/RunDevelopment.github.io/posts/tbd-rounding.md

 1. If $(f,a,s)$ is not a solution, because it doesn't work for a specific $x$, then $(f,a+1,s)$ will likely also not work for the same $x$.
 This means that we can often skip checking the full range by keeping track of the value of $x$ that caused `exhaustive_check` to reject the previous solution.
 2. Only a few specific values of $x$ ever cause `exhaustive_check` to reject a solution.
 So by keeping track of all values of $x$ that previously caused a rejection, we can check these values before checking the full range.

 Lastly, we can optimize the values of $a$ that we check.
-Since we keep track of values that are very likely to reject a solution, we can use a binary-search-like algorithm to find the smallest and largest values of $a$ that for a specific value of $f$.
+The property we'll use is that $\lfloor (x \cdot f + a') / 2^s \rfloor < R(x \cdot T / S)$ implies that all $a\le a'$ cannot be part of a solution for given values of $f,s,x$.
+This can used to find the lowest value of $a$ that can be part of a solution.
+A similar property can be used to find the highest value of $a$.
+Since we already keep track of values that are likely to reject a solution, we can use a binary-search-like algorithm to find the smallest and largest values of $a$.

+Note that none of these optimizations are sufficient to prove that a solution is correct.
+They only allow us to quickly reject solutions that are guaranteed to be incorrect.

 ### Playground

-I implemented the above algorithm in TypeScript for this website, so feel free to play around with it.
-Thanks to the above optimizations, it's fairly fast and can find the magic constants for most values of $S+T+U<100'000$ in less than a second.
+I implemented everything we talked about in TypeScript.
+It's fairly fast and can find the magic constants for most values of $S+T+U<100'000$ in less than a second.
+Of course, this is just a proof of concept, and the code is not optimized for performance.
+An optimized implementation in a language like C/C++ or Rust would likely be at least an order of magnitude faster.

 ```json:custom
 {